 Medication injections.
 There are medications called anti-VEGF drugs.
 Anti-VEGF treatment helps reduce abnormal blood vessels in your retina, and also decreases leaking from blood vessels.
 This medicine is delivered to your eye through a very slender needle.

 Steroid treatment.
-When macular edema is caused by inflammation, steroid medication may be used.
+When macular edema is caused by inflammation or leaking from blood vessels, steroid medication may be used.
 These drugs can be given by eye drops, pills, or injections.

-Eye-drop medication.
-To treat cystoid macular edema, which can happen after cataract surgery, your ophthalmologist may prescribe non-steroidal anti-inflammatory (NSAID) eye drops for a few months.
+Eye drop medication.
+To treat certain kinds of cystoid macular edema (or CME), your ophthalmologist may prescribe steroid eye drops, non-steroidal anti-inflammatory (NSAID) eye drops or dorzolamide drops for a few months.

 Laser treatment.
 With this surgery, your ophthalmologist applies many tiny laser pulses to areas of fluid leakage around the macula.
 The goal is to stabilize vision by sealing off leaking blood vessels.